FAA PART 141 FLIGHT TRAINING

 FAA Part 141 Flight Training

 McAir offers different modes of flight training to help our students achieve a broad range of general and commercial aviation goals.
-We offer affordable, safe, and convenient training to suit the many different needs of our students.
+We offer affordable and convenient training to suit the many different needs of our students.

-There are two types of flight training schools.
-One is commonly called an FAA-certificated Part 141 Flight School, and the other a Part 61 Flight Certification.
+There are two types of flight training options.
+One is commonly called an FAA-certificated Part 141 flight school, and the other a Part 61 Flight Certification.
 The word “part” refers to a part, or chapter, of the Federal Aviation Regulations.

 McAir Aviation is certified to train under both sets of regulations.

 Part 61 is an older set of regulations governing flight certifications.
-Basically, it spells out what you need to know, what flying skills you must develop, and a minimum number of training and solo flight hours.
-Any flight instructor can teach under Part 61, doing what he or she feels is appropriate in your training as long as the training minimums are met.
-Most schools operate under Part 61 and do not meet the requirements of Part 141.
+It spells out what you need to know, what flying skills you must develop, and a minimum number of training and solo flight hours.
+Any certified flight instructor can teach under Part 61, doing what he or she feels is appropriate in your training as long as the FAA training minimums are met.
+Many training providers operate under Part 61 and do not meet the requirements of Part 141.

-Part 141 was established to certify flight schools – to develop and establish standardized training methods and standards.
-To quote the FAA, “enrollment in a certificated school [a part 141 school] usually ensures higher quality and continuity of training.”
-These schools meet prescribed standards with respect to equipment, facilities, personnel, and curricula and are reviewed on a regular basis by the FAA to ensure quality training.
+Part 141 was established to certify flight schools – to develop and establish standardized training methods and requirements.
+To quote the FAA**, “enrollment in a certificated school [a part 141 school] usually ensures higher quality and continuity of training.”
+These schools meet prescribed standards with respect to equipment, facilities, personnel and curricula and are reviewed on a regular basis by the FAA to ensure quality training that meets FAA standards.

 Call Us Today.
 Fly Tomorrow.